yrmvgh/yiufcrawl/README.md

       cool demonspawn specific ones.
     * as a result of their highly mutable nature, they cannot worship Zin.

+* Minotaur
+    * added subdued magic 3 mutation at the beginning, making it very easy for them to cast spells, but they are quite weak as a result.

 * Naga
     * increased effectiveness of their poison spitting ability, making them a bit easier in the beginning
     * removed the misshapen armour restriction.
 Body armour gives full benefit, unlike with centaurs.
 This better balances the fact that not only are they slow,